Noosa Junction bus station

-Noosa Junction bus station was opened in August 2011.
+Noosa Junction is a bus station operated by Translink.
+It opened in 2011 and serves the Noosa suburb of Noosa Heads.
+It is a ground level station, featuring two side platforms with three bus stands.

+History

 It is serviced by Kinetic Sunshine Coast bus routes to Sunshine Plaza, Nambour station, Sunrise Beach, Sunshine Beach and Tewantin.
-It is in Zone 8 of the Translink integrated public transport system.

 It is also served by long-distance services to services to Agnes Water, Brisbane, Cairns, and Hervey Bay provided by Greyhound Australia and Premier Motor Service.

 Bus routes

 The following bus routes service Noosa Junction bus station: